Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 Scientists say a critical split occurred about 8-4 million years ago.
 The ancestors of modern Apes began separating from our ancestors.
 Each was heading down its evolutionary path.

 About 4 million years ago, the planet’s climate changed.
 It didn’t happen right away.
 But the climate turned part of the dense forest into a savanna.
-According to one theory, this is what made our distant ancestors climb down from the trees, stand up straight and start looking for food.
+According to one theory, this made our distant ancestors climb down from the trees, stand up straight, and start looking for food.
 They were not the only particular species that began fighting for survival.
 Many tried to adapt to the changes, but in the end, only humans succeeded to the degree that they went on to invent tools.

 1.4 million years ago